EricssonResearch/v2x-self-revocation/simulation/README.md

 which runs a web server on port 80.
 This is a pretty simple web app that is only intended for demonstrative purposes, and for best results it is recommended to not exceed 30-40 virtual vehicles and 10 groups in total, and no more than 16 vehicles per group on average.
+The web application is exposed on port 8080 in Docker Compose, while port forwarding can be used in Kubernetes via the `make port_forward` command.

 ## Quick start with Docker Compose